Shalini-lodhi/SOLID-Principles/README.md

     InvoicePrint --> Main
     InvoiceRepository --> Main
 ```
+**Why use SRP?**
+- Simplifies debugging: When a class has only one responsibility, issues are easier to locate and fix.
+- Reduces coupling: Changes in one part of the system won’t affect unrelated parts.
+- Enhances readability: Smaller, focused classes are easier to understand.
+---

 ### 2. Open/Closed Principle (OCP)
 `A class should be open for extension but closed for modification.`